-- Why does my custom calculation for an hour difference does not show the correct results in a column?
+- Why does my custom calculation for an hour difference does not show the correct result in a column?

-- Why is the value of each of my chart elements in a report not display on the chart?
+- Why is the value of each of my chart elements in a report not displayed on the chart?

 - Why do I see my tasks (or issues) when I access the same report (or calendar) as my co-worker and they see their tasks instead?

 - Why does the data in my report seem incomplete?

 - How do I report on tasks (or issues) that I am assigned to, whether I am the Owner on them or not?

 - Why are the Add Issues/ Add Tasks links not appearing at the bottom of my Issues and Tasks lists on a project?

 - Does the information in my report or dashboard refresh automatically?